crockpotveggies/crockpotveggies.github.io/_posts/2015-06-12-whats-missed-nasa-warp-research.md

 <em>Homemade tabletop fusor.
 Image credit: <a href="http://en.wikipedia.org/wiki/Fusor#/media/File:Homemade_fusion_reactor.JPG" target="_blank">Wikipedia</a>.</em>

 At first, I questioned the viability of building a tabletop neutron interferometer.
 I've pushed hard to discover ways to keep project costs humble and require experimentation to remain at the scale of a tabletop.
 Such a requirement means more time is allocated to research - and you don't need to fund your project with millions of dollars.
 In a day I set out to see if building a neutron interferometer was difficult.
 The biggest problem is that neutron interferometers require a <a href="http://en.wikipedia.org/wiki/Neutron_source" target="_blank">Neutron Source</a>.
-Turns out that <a href="http://en.wikipedia.org/wiki/Fusor" target="_blank">Fusors</a> can fit on a tabletop and can create 300,000 neutrons per second - maybe enough for our needs (though some prefer a high flux source).
+Turns out that <a href="http://en.wikipedia.org/wiki/Fusor" target="_blank">Fusors</a> can fit on a tabletop and can create 300,000 neutrons per second - maybe enough for our needs (though some prefer a high flux source such as a particle accelerator).
 Once you have a viable neutron source, designing the neutron interferometer is straightforward.

 <h3>In Context of Warp Research</h3>